 Medication-Assisted Treatment is an essential part of comprehensive treatment for substance misuse.
 FDA-approved medications are used to calm overly-active areas of the brain, reduce cravings and increase your chances of long-term recovery.
 Options include Vivitrol, Suboxone and Methadone.
-MAT alone is not enough to overcome addiction – individual and group counseling and therapy are vital
+MAT alone is not enough to overcome addiction – individual and group counseling and therapy are vital to overcoming addiction and we will provide those services.

 Women’s Renaissance Center is a residential facility designed to serve pregnant women suffering from opioid use and co-occurring disorders.
 The Women’s Renaissance Center specializes in providing a structured therapeutic environment that encourages growth, healthy coping skills, parenting education and treatment to maintain sobriety and deliver a baby free from illicit substances.
 For admissions, call (502) 437-5066.